backstage/backstage/packages/canon/report.api.md

 import { ReactNode } from 'react';
 import { ResponsiveArray } from '@vanilla-extract/sprinkles';

-// Warning: (ae-missing-release-tag) "Box" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const Box: ({
   as,